 Learn More About The Kessler Scholars Program

-Learn about the yearly commitments of Kessler Scholars broken down by year.
+Learn about the Kessler Scholar experience broken down by year.

-Every academic year, the U-FLi Center will recruit a cohort of 20 students from the incoming class of first-year students to participate in the Kessler Scholars Program.
+Each year, the U-FLi Center selects a cohort of 20 incoming first-year students to join the Kessler Scholars Program.